Please click on Carolina Hurricane Quilt Project for FAQs and the latest info.

 1017 Stallings Road, Matthews, NC 28104

-If you drop off a completed quilt at one of these shops, please pin a card to it to show it is for the project to reduce confusion and make sure our runners pick up the correct quilts.
+If you drop off a completed quilt at one of these shops, please pin a card to it with a SAFETY pin (not a straight pin!) to show it is for the project to reduce confusion and make sure our runners pick up the correct quilts.

 Please post your pictures of your quilts to our Flickr Project Sharing Group.
 This makes it easier for me to share them on the blog.
 And I do want to see all your quilts!!